 Polyethylene: This is the best choice for consistently damp and rainy climates.
 In addition to being strong and tear-resistant, polyethylene’s high density, nonporous surface blocks water – but air can pass through, so mildew is less likely to grow below the cover.

-Polypropylene: This material is similar to Polyethylene in terms of its ruggedness and durability, and also happens to be naturally water-resistant and breathable.
+Polypropylene: This material is similar to Polyethylene in terms of heavy duty protection, and also happens to be naturally water-resistant and breathable.
 However, it’s not completely waterproof, so layers of material may be necessary to prevent seepage during heavy rains.

 Polyester: Tightly woven polyester has long been a choice for UV protection, but it’s only water-resistant to a limited basis.
 To prevent water damage, the material needs to be reinforced with a waterproof coating.
 Polyester is best suited to hot and dry climates.